 For our writing project, students wrote a rough draft summarizing the story.
 They rewrote the summary on a new piece of paper and glued it onto the apple.

-To make the worm, student were given pom-poms in varying sizes.
+To make the worm, students were given pom-poms in varying sizes.
 Glue the pom-poms in order from largest to smallest.
 Add wiggly eyes to the largest pom-pom for the head.

 These look great on a bulletin board.